-Clearly, having a positive attitude is pleasing, yet it may seem easier said than done.
-However, by adopting some of the following tips, you can maintain a positive attitude through highs and lows and improve your work ethic.
+Clearly, having a positive attitude is immensely beneficial, yet it’s easier said than done.
+By adopting some of the following tips, you can maintain a positive attitude through highs and lows and improve your work ethic.

 10 Creative Ways to Keep a Positive Attitude